ggabelmann/ggabelmann.github.io/README.md

 I am a Senior Software Engineer with over a decade of Java experience.
-Currently seeking remote contract work because I'm in Mexico for a few months.
-I can be reached at greg.gabelmann@gmail.com.
+Currently seeking remote contract work -- I can be reached at greg.gabelmann@gmail.com or through my profiles at LinkedIn or Github (see below).

 ## WIP